International rule (sailing): Rule forms

 It is important to note the term Metre does not refer to the length of the yacht; it is the product of a formula and denotes the class.
-A Six Metre yacht can be from 10 metres to 12 metres in length.
+A Six Metre yacht can be from 10 to 12 metres in length.

 Metre rule has proven to be successful and enduring, seeing only minor revisions over the years.
 Whilst many different Metre Class yachts were constructed during those first heady years, three sizes have maintained their popularity; the 6, 8 and 12 Metre Classes.
 The year after the ratification, the 12 Metre Class were chosen for the Olympics—the 6 and 8 Metres were also used at different stages.
 The 12 Metre Class was used for the America's Cup events until 1987.
 A relatively new arrival is the one-person 2.4 Metre Class, currently active as a Paralympics class.

 International rule should not be confused with Square Metre Rule.

 Why "Metre" is in the names International rule yachts

 It is commonly believed that the term Metre refers to the units of measurement used for the input values entered into the formula.
-This has led to the idea that the use of metric units for the formula represented a major concession on the part of the British whose preeminence in yachting at the time could have justified using Imperial units.
-In fact, the formula works equally well with Imperial Units.
-The relation between the length and area components of the formula are preserved whether in metric or Imperial Units.
+This has led to the idea that the use of metric units for the formula represented a major concession on the part of the British whose preeminence in yachting at the time could have justified using imperial units.
+In fact, the formula works equally well with imperial units.
+The relation between the length and area components of the formula are preserved whether in metric or imperial units.

-The use of the term Metre refers to the unit of length used in the expression of the result of the calculation.
-If one uses Imperial Units, the result for a Six Metre yacht is 19.685 feet.
-The London Conference preferred the term "Six Metre" yachts to "19.685 Foot" yacht.
+The use of the term Metre refers to the unit of length (the metre) used in the expression of the result of the calculation.
+If one uses imperial units, the result for a Six Metre yacht is 19.685 feet.
+The London Conference preferred the term "Six Metre" yachts to "19.685 foot" yacht.